The State of Bicknell’s Thrush

 Globally: Probably Declining

-In Canada, data collected by the Breeding Bird Survey indicate large declines in the number of Bicknell’s Thrush counted in Quebec and Nova Scotia (data from New Brunswick were not included in the analysis), especially between 1970 and 1990.
+The Mountain Birdwatch sampling protocol (i.e., fixed locations surveyed every year) is not an ideal sampling methodology for this ephemeral scenario.
+Two-stage or cluster sampling is a better strategy for the population dynamics of Bicknell’s Thrush in Canada, and indeed, our colleagues in Canada have wisely moved in that direction.
+With that said, the North American Breeding Bird survey (which samples fixed locations every year) collects data on Bicknell’s Thrush in Canada, and those data indicate large declines in the number of Bicknell’s Thrush counted in Quebec and Nova Scotia, especially between 1970 and 1990.
+Data from New Brunswick were too sparse to be included in the Breeding Bird Survey analysis.
 The number of survey routes on which Bicknell’s Thrush are detected is small and thus confidence in Breeding Bird Survey results is low.
 However, the second Breeding Bird Atlas of the Maritime Provinces shows recent local extinctions of some coastal populations in Nova Scotia and New Brunswick, which also supports the idea that overall numbers of Bicknell’s Thrush are dwindling.
+This pattern is similar to research from other animal and plant systems which finds that peripheral populations tend to become extirpated (locally extinct) first when that species is globally declining.

 Opportunities for Conservation